top of page

 • Elastane/Spandex: Stretch and recovery

-Natural fibers like cotton or bamboo absorb moisture and stay wet, leading to chafing and heat retention.
-Merino wool is a niche exception, but not common in full-bust performance bras.
+Natural fibres such as cotton or bamboo absorb moisture and remain wet, leading to chafing and heat retention.
+Their fibres also tend to relax and stretch out through wear.
+Merino wool is a niche exception, though it is rarely found in full-bust performance bras, and is often still blended with nylon and/or polyester for increased performance.

 Sports Bra Care

-• Avoid fabric softeners: They coat performance fibers and kill moisture-wicking abilities.
+• Avoid fabric softeners: They coat performance fibres and reduce moisture-wicking abilities.

-• Use a lingerie bag with a zipper and cold wash.
+• Use a lingerie bag with a zipper and cold wash if machine washing.

 • Hang to dry to preserve elasticity.